craftedcodes/craftedcodes/README.md

 # Hi there, I'm Lea! 👋👾
 ### *Flutter Developer* 👩‍💻 🎉

-🔭 I am currently looking for a part time Flutter position with start in 2024...
+🔭 I am currently looking for a part time mobile app development position with start in 2024...

 👯 ... and if I am free, always open for collaborations!